Poojithamanohar/Echoserver/README.md

 # AIM:

-To develop a simple webserver to serve html programming pages.
+To develop an echo server and client using python socket.

 ## DESIGN STEPS: